-A: Genital warts condyloma or condyloma acuminata) can be flesh-colored or brown growths on the penis, vulva, vagina, in the perianal or pubic area, on the groin or on the thighs.
+A: Genital warts (condyloma or condyloma acuminata) are flesh-colored or brown growths that may appear on the penis, anus, rectum, vulva, vagina, in the perianal area, pubic area, on the groin or on the thighs.
 They can present in many ways and look remarkably different although they are caused by the same virus.
 Genital warts may present as large or small growths that are distributed either singly or in clusters.
 They can have a rough uneven surface and look like pieces of cauliflower or can present as small growths with a smooth surface.
-Genital warts can range in color from flesh colored to light, medium or dark brown.
+Genital warts can range from being flesh-colored to light, medium or dark brown.
 They are all very contagious.
-They can be large or small, and are sometimes inconspicuous and hardly noticeable at all.
+They can be large and noticeable or small, inconspicuous and hardly noticeable at all.

 Q: What does the term “papilloma”, as in human papilloma virus (HPV) mean?

 A: The term “papilloma” refers to a projecting finger-like growth.
 This is one of the more common ways that genital warts can present.

 A: Genital warts are a dense collection of the HPV virus which grows in the external genital area.

 A: HPV infections and genital warts are usually not associated with symptoms.
 A person may occasionally have localized itching or irritation, but this is not common.
 Even when a person does see a small growth in the genital area, it usually is asymptomatic.
 Large genital warts can get irritated and itch, but this is more the exception.

 Q: Are genital warts easy to see?

 A: Many people who have genital warts are not aware that a growth is present or if they did see a growth they may have thought that it was a normal and nothing to worry about.
 The presentation of warts that have enlarged and rub up against clothing or folds of the skin and cause symptoms of irritation or itch is relatively infrequent.